paolo-torres/interview-prep/system_design/tagged/bloomberg/bloomberg.md

 ---

-## Design Market Depth Platform

-- Input trade events like Security _ buy/sell  _ quantity _ price
-- Real-time updates to the UI
-- Should handle huge load and present suitable trades on market depth terminal in real time

----

-## Design a system that allow users to retrieve stock info as fast as possible

----

-## Design service for users to request info about stock prices across all exchanges

-I talked a little bit about how I would design the connection protocol (i.e. HTTP vs TCP) and bit about how I would store the data for efficient lookup and updates (B-tree).
-I wasn't sure how I did during this round of the interview, but I was told afterwards that it went very well.

----

 ## Design Logging System

 I was asked to draw the high level design including components I think could be used for the question.
 I used a distributed messaging queue because thats what I have seen generally.